makersacademy/airport_challenge/README.md

 * Planes that are landed cannot be landed again
 * Write an RSpec feature test that lands and takes off a number of planes

+## Known Issues

+* Test 'it 'allows a plane to take off from the airport when weather is clear' is not working correctly

 ## Initial Planning

 | Objects | Messages |